Abbey has kept rats for years and enjoys sharing the insights she's gathered as a pet-parent with others.

-Once your ratties have passed the food tests, you can begin hand taming them.
-Pick up your rats, remembering to always support their bottoms, and let them sit in your cupped hand, while you gently stroke their backs.
-While you pet them, it is a good idea to talk to them in a quiet, friendly sounding voice so they know you're not a threat.
+Once your ratties have passed the food tests, you can begin hand-taming them.
+Pick up your rats, remembering to always support their bottoms, and let them sit in your cupped hand while you gently stroke their backs.
+While you pet them, it is a good idea to talk to them in a quiet, friendly-sounding voice so they know you're not a threat.
 If your rat begins to seem scared, put them back in the cage and give them a treat.
-Repeat this process everyday until the feel comfortable with you holding them.
+Repeat this process every day until they feel comfortable with you holding them.

 Like all pets, rats love to play.
 There are many different activities that you can do with your rats that will help you bond with them further.

 A game that my rats have always loved is tug-of-war.
 To make a tug-of-war rope, simply find some yarn and braid a short rope from it.
 Rats love shiny things, so I have a zipper tied to the end of my rope.